brikis98/yevgeniy-brikman-homepage/_posts/2023-05-12-prador-moon.md

 - All the characters are pretty flat and uninteresting.
 The villains are cartoony bad guys and there's no obvious protagonist to root for.

-So overall, a cool sci fi universe that is badly in need of some more fun, realistic, fully-though out inhabitants :)
+So overall, a cool sci-fi universe that is badly in need of some more fun, realistic, fully-though out inhabitants :)

 ## Rating